 Best Medicare Supplement Plans in Michigan

-There are 10 Medicare Supplement Plans to choose from.
-In Michigan, Medicare Supplement Plan G is the best plan for the most comprehensive coverage for 2023.
+There are ten Medicare Supplement Plans to choose from.
+In Michigan, Medicare Supplement Plan G is the best plan with the most comprehensive coverage for 2023.
 Medigap plans do not use a network and go wherever Original Medicare is excepted.

-The best price for Plan G in Michigan is with Aetna, coming in at $133.00 per month.
+The best price for Plan G in Michigan is with Cigna, which is $127 monthly.

 There are ten standardized Medicare Supplement insurance plans.